 The Top 5 Safety Tips for Having Kids on a Boat

 Kids love boats.
-One of the most attractive features of boats is that they're truly family friendly.
+One of the most attractive features of a boat is that it's so family-friendly.
 Hopping on the boat is a natural way to get some wholesome family entertainment outdoors.

 Who wouldn't love to spend time on the water with their kiddos?
-It's so great to know that you're giving them lifelong memories with every day spent out on the water.
+It's so great to know that you're giving them lifelong memories of days spent out on the water.

 But whether the purpose of your voyage is to enjoy a day of water skiing, fishing, tubing or just cruising around, there are a few realities that must be taken into consideration.